 6. Determine the Value of the Property and Other Items

-The executor or personal representative will have an assessment is done to determine the value of everything owned at the time of death, possibly through a professional appraiser.
+The executor or personal representative will have an assessment done to determine the value of everything owned at the time of death—possibly through a professional appraiser.
 Along with the real estate, they’ll need to prepare a complete inventory of all the personal and household items, including their value.
 Using this information, they’ll work out an estimated value for the entire estate.

 7. Pay the Necessary Fees and Debts

 Next, the executor or personal representative will pay for the funeral expenses from the estate.
-Then, they’ll use the estate assets to take care of all taxes, medical expenses and any other unpaid debts.
-They have to be careful, though, because if it’s not done correctly, creditors could come after the beneficiaries for any outstanding debts!
+Then, they’ll use the estate assets to take care of paying any owed taxes, medical expenses and any other unpaid debts.
+They have to be careful, though, because if it’s not done correctly, creditors could follow up with the beneficiaries for any outstanding debts!

 8. Distribute the Remaining Assets

 The executor or personal representative will have to transfer the titles or deeds of the specific real estate or other items into the beneficiaries’ names.
 All they need to do is follow the directions in the will.
-If there’s not a will, they need to follow the instructions provided by the probate judge.
+If there isn’t a will, they need to follow the instructions provided by the probate judge.

 How Long Does Probate Take?

-During the probate process, the executor or personal representative needs to lock up any unused properties and also keep up with all bills as they come in.
+Another thing to know is that when probate is happening, the executor or personal representative needs to lock up any unused properties and also keep up with all bills as they come in.
 Utilities and mortgages must continue to be paid if the assets are going to be available for the beneficiaries down the line.

 What’s Included in Probate Costs?

-How much the probate process will cost really depends on the estate size, what state you’re in, and how much legal work is needed during the probate process.
+How much probate costs really depends on the estate size, the state you live in and how much legal work is needed during the probate process.